K-Kumar-01/gsoc-2021-accord-project/README.md

       }
     }
 ```
+##### Demo of the process flow
 ![dfs](https://user-images.githubusercontent.com/59891164/130235957-c3b999c0-e90f-49a0-9a6e-b3cc921aea05.gif)

 Rewriting of the [`CiceroMark->OOXML`](https://github.com/accordproject/markdown-transform/pull/418) and [`OOXML->CiceroMark`](https://github.com/accordproject/markdown-transform/pull/421).

-After the rewriting it was time to resume the transformation of different entities on which I worked upon.
+After the rewriting it was time to resume the transformation of different entities on which I worked upon and it went fine before I stumbled on another challenge:

+### Challenge-2: Optional and Conditional Nodes
+The optional and conditional nodes

 Finally, I was able to write a transformer which can convert major of the CiceroMark nodes to corresponding OOXML tags.

 Side by side, I [integrated](https://github.com/accordproject/markdown-transform/pull/424) the current transformation with the [markus](https://github.com/accordproject/markdown-transform/tree/master/packages/markdown-cli).
 This esnures that one can use the transformation using the CLI.
 The command for transforming ciceromark_parsed to ooxml looks like:

+#### Create and view the transformed file
+To create a file, use:
 ```bash
 markus transform --from ciceromark_parsed --to ooxml --input <path> --output <path>.xml
 ```
 **Note**: Save files with `xml` format.

-#### View the transformed file
 To use the created `xml` file, one can follow these steps:
 1. Copy the `xml` in the file.
 2. Open MS-WORD.
 Insert the ooxml using the [Script Lab](https://docs.microsoft.com/en-us/office/dev/add-ins/overview/explore-with-script-lab) add-in.